Mortgage rates remain near record low amid stock market turbulence

 “The record low mortgage rate environment is providing tangible support to the economy at a critical time, as housing continues to propel growth,” Sam Khater, Freddie Mac’s chief economist, said in a statement.
 “Strong purchase demand is helping to lift the construction, manufacturing and transportation industries that build new homes and it is also leading to more consumer spending for owners, who are selling or improving their homes.
 On the refinance front, many consumers are smartly taking advantage of the ability to lower their monthly payment, which means they can spend, save or pay down debt more so than they have in the past.”

-We could see mortgage rates decrease next week because of election uncertainty, said Yun.
+We could see mortgage rates decrease next week because of election uncertainty, Yun said.

-"Economic uncertainty drives more investors to seek the safety of U.S. Treasury bonds, which lowers yields," said Yun.
+“Economic uncertainty drives more investors to seek the safety of U.S. Treasury bonds, which lowers yields,” Yun said.

-One major impact of the extended period of low mortgage rates is that there are approximately six million more homeowners this year than last year according to Census Bureau data, said Yun.
+One major impact of the extended period of low mortgage rates is that there are approximately 6 million more homeowners this year than last year, according to Census Bureau data, Yun said.

-"That's quite a sizeable increase," he said.
+“That’s quite a sizable increase,” he said.

 Consumers considering at $400,000 loan would see a significant savings in interest compared to 2019.
 Last year at this time, the principal and interest would have been $1,859 on a 30-year fixed-rate loan.
 Today that same loan would require a payment of $1,646, a savings of more than $200 per month.